Main aim

 “TEST 1”

 Give the students a few minutes to think of a first meeting story of their own.
-If you think this will be difficult for them, give them a few suggestions or prompts – the first time they met one of their teachers at school or their new boss; the story of their grandparents meeting, etc.
+You can give them a few suggestions or prompts:

-- some verbs in past simple (for the actual events in the story)
+- Verbs in past simple (for the actual events in the story)

-- some verbs in past perfect (for events before the story happened)
+- Verbs in past perfect (for events before the story happened)

-- some verbs in past continuous (for setting the scene)
+- Verbs in past continuous (for setting the scene)

 - was/were about to (to describe a near future event in the story)